-, ball locks (known as Castle and Coffin Locks), and other such pleasantries.
-Its main gimmick was the multiballs with three variations on it such as "Multi-Multiball" and "Mist Multiball", where a magnet would drag the ball across the field until it was knocked loose by another to start it.
-Even so, it's held in high regard by many players for its gameplay, which manages to be fast, simple, yet deep all at the same time, requiring true mastery for high scores.
+The goal is simple: Kill Dracula, kill his concubines, kill his werewolves, destroy his rats, scare his bats, and overcome Dracula's mist.
+It's pretty standard pinball fare, with video modes, ball locks (known as Castle and Coffin Locks), and other such pleasantries.
+Its main gimmick is its three multiball variations - one of which is "Mist Multiball", where a magnet would drag the ball across the field until it was knocked loose by another to start it.
+More noteworthy is "Multi-Multiball" - all the multiballs are started independently, and it is possible (and highly encouraged) to run two, or even all three, at the same time.
+It's held in high regard by many players for its gameplay, which manages to be fast, simple, yet deep all at the same time, requiring true mastery for high scores.

 The pinball table provides examples of:

 - Adapted Out: Mina Murray and Jonathan Harker do not appear in the game, as neither Winona Ryder nor Keanu Reeves would allow their likenesses to be used.
 Prototype playfield plastics with their characters appear in promotional material, however, allowing aftermarket retailers to sell them to collectors.